 Claudia is wearing a cotton blouse paired with jeans-perfect for our humid weather!

 Disclaimer # 2: My blog posts may contain some affiliate links.
-Clicking on them may earn me a small commission at no extra cost to you for the product.
-This teeny tiny commission will definitely not help me buy that dream chalet in Switzerland, but will help support my blog hosting and other maintenance costs.
+Clicking on them to make a purchase may earn me a small commission at no extra cost to you for the product.
 Thank you!

 What to wear in India: Tip #1 Go Local

 India has tons of traditional womenswear that are not only reserved for special occasions but also for everyday use.
 The Indian sari/sharee/saree is arguably the most famous of them all and is a single piece of cloth (up to 9 yards) that is draped around the body and tucked in a petticoat underneath with a blouse to go along with it.
 The saree/blouse combination can be infinite as is the weave, design, color and textile of the saree (here is a taste of how different regions of India boast of different kinds of saree).
 Depending on the region, the drape of the saree changes as well (Bengali “aatpoure” style vs Maharashtrian Nauvari style vs Madisar style 9 yard saree draping for Tamil Brahmins) and since draping one can be pretty challenging for a first timer, here is a handy Youtube Tutorial for a standard saree drape that you will see most women in.
 Many of my guest bloggers look ethereal in sarees and I highly encourage you to try it at least once (go for a simple silk or crepe one which is easy to drape), even if it is just for a photo-op.

 Sarah (center) looks so beautiful in a saree !
 I am on the right wearing a silk saree.
 The leftmost panel showcases the Bengali “aatpoure” drape, another style of wearing a saree